-Sister Marie-Joseph (1856-1939) was an assistant nurse to the surgeon William J. Mayo, son of William Worrall Mayo, founder of the Mayo Clinic in Rochester, was the first to notice the association of an umbilical nodule with an abdominal tumour during the examination of patients undergoing laparotomy [3].
+Sister Mary Joseph (1856-1939) was an assistant nurse to the surgeon William James Mayo, son of William Worrall Mayo, founder of the Mayo Clinic in Rochester.
+She was the first to notice the association of an umbilical nodule with an abdominal tumour during the examination of patients undergoing laparotomy [3].
 These nodules are present in 1 to 3% of patients with abdominal tumour [4].
 They represent 30% of umbilical tumours and they are witnesses of adenocarcinoma in 90% of cases [5].
-But they can also be associated with squamous cell carcinoma, melanoma or sarcoma.
-The gastrointestinal tract is the most common origin of the primary tumour followed by gynaecological localization [6].
-The most reported digestive origins in descending order are stomach (26%), colon (10%) and pancreas (7%) [6].
-Primary tumor cannot be found in 15% of cases [7, 8].
-Pathophysiology remains unclear and several hypotheses have been proposed.
+They can also be associated with squamous cell carcinoma, melanoma or sarcoma.
+The gastrointestinal tract is the most common origin of the primary tumour, followed by gynaecological localization [6].
+The most-reported digestive origins are stomach (26%), colon (10%) and pancreas (7%) [6].
+Primary tumour cannot be found in 15% of cases [7, 8].
+The pathophysiology remains unclear and several hypotheses have been proposed.
 Direct extension of peritoneal lesions remains the most common mechanism.
-Hematogenous dissemination or lymphatic extension along ligaments of embryonic or iatrogenic origin during laparoscopy is reported [9].
-It concerns essentially adults with equal sex ratio [2].
-It is known that pancreatic tumor remains asymptomatic for a long time.
-Then, they are usually discovered at an advanced stage [2, 11].
-The umbilical cutaneous metastasis is seen more frequently than other cutaneous localizations.
-Patient survival only a few mouths [2].
-Admittedly, the NSMJ is a sign of neoplastic progression or recurrence remains a sign prognosis pejorative even suggesting the therapeutic abstention.
-However, some studies [9, 12], confirming our results, have led to the conclusion that early diagnosis with combined surgery-chemotherapy seems to provide a better survival response for pancreatic tumors discovered as a result of NSMJ.
-Doctors should know this rare and characteristic umbilical nodule correlated with a bad prognosis.
-Their clinical characteristics do not generally make it possible to differentiate them from the primitive lesions with the naked eye.
-But their superficial seat makes them accessible to biopsy which can facilitate the diagnosis.
+Hematogenous dissemination or lymphatic extension along with ligaments or iatrogenic origin during laparoscopy is reported [9].
+It concerns adults essentially, with equal sex ratio [2].
+It is known that pancreatic tumour remains asymptomatic for a long time and is usually discovered at an advanced stage [2, 11].
+The cutaneous umbilical metastasis is seen more frequently than other cutaneous localizations.
+Patients survive only a few months [2].
+Admittedly, the NSMJ is a sign of neoplastic progression or recurrence and remains a sign of adverse prognosis even suggesting the therapeutic abstention.
+However, some studies [9, 12], confirming our results, led to the conclusion that early diagnosis with combined surgery-chemotherapy seems to provide a better survival response for pancreatic tumours discovered as a result of NSMJ.
+Doctors should know this rare and characteristic umbilical nodule correlated with an adverse prognosis.
+Their clinical characteristics do not generally make it possible to differentiate them from the primitive lesions without a biopsy, which is although easily performable thanks to their superficial seat.

 DECLARATIONS

-Acknowledgments
+Acknowledgements

 None